 Heil v.
 Hines, Case No. 2015-001988 (Court of Appeals of South Carolina, Nov.
 9, 2016).
 Mark and Elizabeth Heil had a vacation home on Hilton Head Island, next to a rental house owned by the Stewart and Christina Hines.
 One fall, the Heils observed branches from a healthy oak tree owned by the Hines overhanging their house roof.
 They saw no roof damage, and no disease or decay on the tree.
 The Heils asked the Hines to trim the tree.

-At the Hines’ request, the Heils provided bids from tree services, but the Heils hired a local company, Sam’s Tree Service.
-Sam’s was licensed but not insured, and used a worker who was an illegal alien.
+At the Hines’s request, the Heils provided bids from tree services, but the Heils hired a local company, Sam’s Tree Service.
+Sam’s was licensed but not insured, and used a worker who was (horrors of horrors!) an illegal alien.
 Sam’s charged $500.00 to trim the tree.

 The following spring, the Heils found substantial water damage in their home from a hole in the roof.
 Their insurance company denied them coverage, because inspectors found the damage was from a roof hole caused by the Hines’ tree.

-The Heils sued, contending that the Hines were negligent for not inspecting the tree, for hiring Sam’s, who must have caused the damage and was too cheap, uninsured and an employer of illegals.
+The Heils sued, contending that the Hines were negligent for not inspecting the tree, for hiring Sam’s, who must have caused the damage and was too cheap, too uninsured and too willing to hire people who were in the country illegally.
 The trial court granted summary judgment to the Hines, finding that the Heils had no evidence that the Hines had neglected their healthy tree, or that Sam’s removed the branch in a negligent manner.

 The Heils, of course, appealed.